4R7I5T/GPT-2-Speech-Output/README.md

 # OUTPUT ONLY!!!

-See my GPT-2-Speech repo for a full Siri or Alexa like interface :-)
+See my GPT-2-Speech repo for a full Siri or Alexa-like interface :-)

 # To get speech up and running: